The Nth Encounter

 It's been ages after the first encounter.
 Changed schools.
 Moved to a new school that doesn't care about computers.
 That love story ended more quickly than I thought and there's nothing much I could have done about it.

 Years passed by.
-Back to cramming subjects for marks and going on.
+Back to cramming subjects for marks.
 Somehow, that cramming got me some good marks in school and parents were happy about it.
 Those good marks convinced my parents to get a computer.
-But by that time, I was over that first love story (how computers work) and instead was more interested in playing GTA Vice City, the second love story (playing games).
-What else a computer is good for if not for playing games.
-And then one after another, just play.
+But by that time, I was over that first love story long ago (being curious how computers work) and was more interested in playing GTA Vice City, the second love story (playing games).
+What else a computer is good for if not for playing games (at least that's what I thought so back then).

-Going through the book, digesting each chapter, solving any exercises/problems that I can find in these chapters.
-Quickly, done with the book.
-Waiting for more of these exercises.
-Then found another book, did the same.
-Quickly realised, this isn’t going to work if I want to keep solving problems (competitive programming problems).
-Did “Google” search.
-Found a site called “SPOJ”.
+I went through the book, reading it line by line, digesting each chapter, solving any exercises/problems that I can find in these chapters.
+The thing that I've missed the most once I'm done reading the book is doing those exercises.
+It felt like playing a game, solving a puzzle.
+I wanted more of that experience.
+Then found another book, did the same, but this time have skimmed through chapters quickly and focused on exercises.
+Realised, this isn't enough if I want to keep solving these problems all day.
+After multiple attempts of "Google" search, found a site called SPOJ.
 I was ecstatic.
-It was one of the best moments of my life, seeing all the huge list of problems that are ready and waiting to be solved in a language of my choice (Back then it was C++).
+It was one of the best moments of my life, seeing all the huge list of problems that are ready and waiting to be solved.

 Days and Nights passed by..